Swansea Blitz: The Three Nights' Blitz

 On the evening of 21 February, there was confusion between the Sector Operations Room at RAF Pembrey and the temporary Swansea GOR.
 This resulted in the guns ceasing fire between 20.20 and 21.10, and as no Night fighters arrived, the town centre was left unprotected.
 Although some raiders were shot down once the restriction was lifted, the centre of Swansea was devastated, and fires and delayed-action bombs destroyed communications.

-By the time the "all clear" siren sounded after three days, major parts of Brynhyfryd, Townhill, and Manselton had been destroyed, and 230 people were dead and 409 injured.
+By the time the "all clear" siren sounded after three days, 230 people were dead and 409 injured.
 Moreover, 7,000 people had lost their homes.
 The city centre suffered direct hits that started major conflagrations destroying many commercial premises, including the Ben Evans department store and the Victorian market.

 Over the three nights of the blitz, a total of nearly 14 hours of enemy activity were recorded.
 1,273 high explosive bombs and 56,000 Incendiary bombs were estimated to have been dropped.
 An area measuring approximately 41 acres was targeted, with 857 properties destroyed and 11,000 damaged.
-To raise morale following the blitz, the King and Queen as well as the prime minister, Winston Churchill, visited Swansea.
+To raise morale following the blitz, there were visits to Swansea by the King and Queen in March 1941, and the prime minister, Winston Churchill, the following month.

 Further bombing

-Swansea was the target for several more raids, with the last being recorded on 16 February 1943.

-School bombed

-The 19th-century grammar school that had stood on Mount Pleasant Hill since 1851 and was the alma mater of Dylan Thomas, Roy Jenkins, and Bryan Phillips took a direct hit and was severely damaged.
-The science laboratories, gymnasium, and workshops survived, however, and teaching was soon resumed for older boys by using rooms in what had been the headmaster's house.
-Younger boys were relocated to a nearby vacant 'deaf-and-dumb' school building, which had evacuated its pupils to the country.
-This hurriedly improvised arrangement endured until 1949.
-The headmaster, J. Gray Morgan, was largely responsible for this effort to avoid disrupted schooling.